Expert Discrimination Solicitors in Manchester and London with years of experience

 - Sexual orientation

-Unfortunately, some people are still treated different based on one or more of the above characteristics.
-This could be anything from direct bullying and harassment to less favourable treatment and policies like unequal pay or unfair working rules.
+Unfortunately, some people are still treated worse and receive unfavourable treatment based on one or more of the above characteristics.
+This could be anything from direct bullying and harassment to indirect discrimination such as less favourable treatment and policies like unequal pay, age discrimination, maternity discrimination or unfair working rules.
 Despite our increasingly progressive and tolerant society we still come across instances of bullying and discrimination on a regular basis.